TruePadawan/Pluck/README.md

 docker compose up -d
 ```

-The server will automatically initialize the SQLite database (`/app/pluck/pluck.db`) and create the upload directory (`/app/pluck/uploads`).
+The server will automatically initialize the SQLite database (`/app/pluck/pluck.db`), create the upload directory (`/app/pluck/uploads`), and start the 10-minute background cleanup service.

 Connect your CLI client to the self-hosted instance:

 ```bash
 pluck config --server http://YOUR_SERVER_IP:8080 --key YOUR_SECURE_ADMIN_KEY
 ```

+---

+## License

+GPL-3.0 License.